epakskape/autodelaysend/README.md

 # Installation

-Download and run the installer for the current release.
+Download and run the `setup.exe` installer for the [latest release](https://github.com/epakskape/autodelaysend/releases/latest).
 Note, this is not signed.
 Alternatively, you can build from source and publish your own installer.

 To confirm that the add-in is installed, navigate to **File**, **Options**, and select **Add-ins**.
 You can then click the **Go...** button to manage COM Add-ins and confirm that the add-in is installed and enabled as shown here: